drcoelho/sherdog/README.md

 I created this api for help me in my project about sports social networks ranking.
 I needed to build a graph with all mma fighters, so I wrote this code to help in that job.

-It is very simple, class Sherdog url root and fighter id, make a request and parse html.
+It is very simple, class Sherdog receive the url root and fighter id, make a request and parse html.
 The return is a json representation of a fighter.

 Fighter id can be complete fighter id or just the code id.
 Example: Jose-Aldo-11506 or 11506 workks as same for sherdog website.